ddomozhakov/CLI_PLL_Simulator/README.md

 Change of resistance of RC-chain: d/c.
 Exit the program - q.

-If the graphs display mush and chaos, stretch the terminal to the full screen and/or zoom in on the terminal symbols.
+If the charts display mush and chaos, maximize the terminal to full screen and/or zoom in on the terminal symbols.